RobWongus/homework17FitnessTracker/README.md

 none

 ## Updates
 Back end needs finishing.
 Routes are missing a connection in apiRoutes.
+Fix error on line 635 in the front end index.js folder.

 ## License